 The Global Liberal Arts Alliance seeks to serve as a beacon for educational leaders, faculty members and administrators.
 Its purpose is to exchange knowledge, expertise and experience among institutions committed to education in the tradition of the liberal arts and sciences.
 This initiative was founded and administered by the Great Lakes Colleges Association with the generous support of the Endeavor Foundation and the Andrew W. Mellon Foundation.

-Upcoming MeetingsGLAA Leadership Convening, March 23-25, 2015, for presidents and chief academic officers, to be hosted by Lingnan University, Hong Kong
+Recent MeetingsGLAA Leadership Convening, March 23-25, 2015, for presidents and chief academic officers, was hosted by Lingnan University, Hong Kong

 Planning meeting for the Globalization Studies Major project, November 10-12, 2014, hosted at the American University of Paris, There were 40 participants, including presidents, chief academic officers, and faculty members representing 19 institutions from 11 countries.

 This program provides an opportunity for faculty members from all member institutions of the GLAA to add a unique international component to one of their courses.
 In a GCC project, two college classes , one from a U.S.-based Alliance campus paired with one from a non-U.S. Alliance campus, are connected using technology in a way that enriches both courses with an international perspective.

 Over the past two years, thirty-six faculty members on sixteen Alliance campuses were engaged in this innovative program.
 The participating campuses for the 2013-2014 academic year were: Albion College, Allegheny College, American College of Greece, American University of Beirut, American University in Bulgaria, American University of Nigeria, Bratislava International School for Liberal Arts, Denison University, Earlham College, Effat University, Forman Christian College, and Hope College